jakeberv/avian_molecular_shifts/README.md

 adapted from the Physalia course examples for machine learning in R.

+**shift_model_sims.R**
+This script contains the code for assessing the janus false positive/false negative performance.
+We include functions defining a generic pipeline that can be used to assess model performance on arbitrary topologies.

 **Supplementary Table 3.xlsx**

 Supplementary Table 3, as noted in the manuscript.
 This file